puutaro/CommandClick/USAGE.md

 ### Create shortcut

 You can create shortcut for current `App directory` or `script`
+This feature is not simple shortcut like existing web browser.
+This is different from Web browser's shortcut.
+Than existing one, this is more thick disposition as app maker feature.
+`ComamndClick` is app maker. `CommandClick` produce `fannel`.
+As previously mentioned, `fannel` is `CommandClick` support android aplication made by javascript and shellscript.
+So, `Create shortcut` feature is shortcut for `fannel`.
+In `CommandClick`, even `index mode` is `fannel`.
+In fact, `index mode` is android application made by `CommandClick`.
+Also, `Create shortcut` itself  is apeared in othre area.
+It's is　that you will notice as you use.
+Shortly, `Create shortcut` feature is `CommandClick`'s nature as an app maker comes to the fore.

 1. Long press right buttom gear button
 2. Click `setting` -> "create_short_cut" in popup menu